seablaze/ABOUT_US/copyrights/SSNewtown_Game_GPL.md

 If you are directed to this page:

-The original work is started/contributed completely by one or more members of Seablaze Studio at Newtown.
+The original work is started/contributed completely by one or more members of Game Department of Seablaze Studio at Newtown.

 The original work is protected by GPL license, the most commonly used open-source license by Seablaze Studio at Newtown.